freifunk-saar/ff-node-monitor/README.md

     sudo apt install libssl-dev libpq-dev libc6-dev curl gcc pkg-config
     ```

+3. Fetch the sources:

+    ```
+    sudo -u ff-node-monitor git clone https://github.com/freifunk-saar/ff-node-monitor.git /opt/ff-node-monitor/src
+    ```

-3.  *ff-node-monitor* is written in [Rust](https://www.rust-lang.org/) using
+4.  *ff-node-monitor* is written in [Rust](https://www.rust-lang.org/) using
     [Rocket](https://rocket.rs/), which means it needs a nightly version of Rust:

     ```
+    cd /opt/ff-node-monitor
     curl https://sh.rustup.rs -sSf > rustup.sh
-    sudo -u ff-node-monitor sh rustup.sh --default-toolchain $(cat rust-version) rm rustup.sh
+    sudo -u ff-node-monitor sh rustup.sh --default-toolchain $(cat src/rust-version) rm rustup.sh
     ```

     The file `rust-version` always contains a tested nightly version number.
 If
     you want the latest nightly version instead, just use `--default-toolchain nightly` .

-4. Now we can fetch the sources and build them:
+5. Build node-monitor:

     ```
-    sudo -u ff-node-monitor git clone https://github.com/freifunk-saar/ff-node-monitor.git src cd src
     sudo -u ff-node-monitor /opt/ff-node-monitor/.cargo/bin/cargo build --release
     ```

     > The build process takes a while, you can already finish the Database Setup
-    > (steps 6. and 7.) and part of the Service Setup (step 8. and 10.) in a
+    > (steps 7. and 8.) and part of the Service Setup (step 9. and 11.) in a
     > second shell as the build process continues.

-5. This step is optional, but if you want to save some disk space, you can now
+6. This step is optional, but if you want to save some disk space, you can now
     clean up the build directory:

     ```